Primate research in 2018

 This year was also marked by impressive progress towards an HIV vaccine.
 Despite enormous efforts over more than 30 years that have led to life-saving treatments for HIV/AIDS, researchers have yet to develop either a vaccine or cure for the disease; but they have made progress in monkey experiments.
 Several AIDS vaccines have had some success in monkey models, which typically use SIV, a simian cousin of HIV that causes AIDS in rhesus macaques.

 In another promising study American scientists tested various combinations of a mosaic vaccine in people who did not have HIV and were healthy.
 All of the vaccine combinations and were found to be safe.
 The scientists also carried out a parallel study where they gave rhesus monkeys the vaccine to protect them from SIV.
-The mosaic vaccine combination that showed the most promise in humans was found to from getting the disease.
+The mosaic vaccine combination that showed the most promise in humans was found to tested from getting the disease.

 In another study with a hybrid of SIV and HIV called SHIV.
 After treating all the animals with different anti-retrovirals (ARVs) for 2 years and then stopping, the monkeys that had received a drug that binds to toll-like receptor 7 (TLR7) and a potent HIV antibody that studs innate immune system cells showed very encouraging results as the SHIV didn’t return in the animals after 6 months.
-The research is still continueing.
+This research is still continuing.

 However, HIV isn’t the only virus subject to non-human primate research.
 We may be a step closer to getting rid of genital herpes for example.
 Two vaccines that are about to go into clinical trials have proven to be safe and effective in guinea pigs and monkeys.

-Primate research will always benefit neuroscience
+Primate research benefiting neuroscience

-This year, Researchers at the Texas Biomedical Research Institute have identified that mimics the sleep disturbances, changes in circadian rhythm, and cognitive impairment seen in people with Parkinson's disease.
+This year, researchers at the Texas Biomedical Research Institute have identified that mimics the sleep disturbances, changes in circadian rhythm, and cognitive impairment seen in people with Parkinson's disease.
 This nonhuman primate model mimics additional various types of tremors, such as action tremor, rest and postural tremors, as well as cognitive deficits, sleep and circadian rhythm disturbances and side effects of drug treatment, such as the involuntary movements known as dyskinesia that appear after long-term L-dopa therapy.
 Thanks to these new models, it is possible to take Parkinson’s research one step further.
 In China this year for example, scientists report after grafting dopamine neurons derived from embryonic stem cells (ESCs) into their brains.
-The stem cell–derived transplants were stable for 24 months and led to wide-ranging behavioural improvements in the monkey.
+The stem cell–derived transplants were stable for 24 months and led to wide-ranging behavioural improvements in the monkeys.
 The findings will serve as preclinical data for China’s first ESC-based clinical study for the neurological disease.

 A few months later, tests on humans were already giving results.
 Japanese researchers tested for the first time the use of reprogrammed stem cells in the human brain.
 They into the brain of a man with Parkinson’s disease.
 A very similar procedure in monkeys whose dopaminergic neurons had been experimentally poisoned to model Parkinson’s disease.
-This is the first time that researchers tested the use of iPSCs in the human brain, and Parkinson’s disease is only among a handful of conditions for which iPSC-based therapies have been tested in humans at all.
+This is the first time that researchers tested the use of iPSCs in the human brain, and Parkinson’s disease is among only a handful of conditions for which iPSC-based therapies have been tested in humans at all.
 The transplanted cells in this treatment are precursors to dopamine-producing neurons, and the hope is that they will restore the dopamine deficit and relieve symptoms.

 The use of stem cells isn’t only useful against Parkinson’s disease.
 A recent study has shown that .
 Human neural stem cells transplanted into the injured spines of monkeys matured into nerve cells, spurring neuronal connections and giving the animals an improved ability to grasp an orange.
 Up to this point, most of the work on transplanting neural stem cells had been done in rats.
 This is the first study to show the treatment can be successfully scaled up to primates.